robeady/yamplayer/app/README.md

 2. electron app, with hot-reloading enabled, which pulls from:
 3. electron server, which compiles the bundle in hot-reload mode, using babel and forking typescript compilation into a separate processs

-Press ctrl-c to exit and it should cleanup all the subprocesses.
+Press ctrl-c or close the electron window to exit and it should cleanup all the subprocesses.

 ## Run tests